sualeh/creditcardnumber/README.md

 ## Maven Build

-To use *Magnetic Track Parser* in your Maven build, include the following dependency.
+To use *Credit Card Number* in your Maven build, include the following dependency.
 No repositories references are needed, since the jars are in the Maven Central Repository.
 ```xml
 <dependency>
     <groupId>us.fatehi</groupId>